Weaverize/dynamic-binding/readme.md

 ```

 ## Custom Elements and Polymer Elements together
-You don't have much to do, just bind the property of one with the other.
+You anything else to do, just bind the property of one with the other.

 # Documentation
 Here is a detailed documentation of the library.